-In order to avoid busy waiting in that case causing unnecessary communication and interaction manager workload, a client can subscribe to a particular action (step 1, right side of Fig. 10) causing the interaction manager to inform him about every status change of the respective action (step 2), i. e., the client receives informational messages whenever the status of a subscribed action changes from permissible to non-permissible or vice versa.
+In order to avoid busy waiting in that case causing unnecessary communication and interaction manager workload, a client can subscribe to a particular action (step 1, right side of Fig. 9) causing the interaction manager to inform him about every status change of the respective action (step 2), i. e., the client receives informational messages whenever the status of a subscribed action changes from permissible to non-permissible or vice versa.
 These messages can be used on the one hand to keep users' worklists up to date (step 3) and on the other hand to wait passively for the right moment to ask again for permission to execute an action.
-Finally, if a client is no longer interested in the status of an action, a corresponding unsubscribe message (step 4) tells the interaction manager to stop sending informations about this action.
+Finally, if a client is no longer interested in the status of an action, a corresponding cancel message (step 4) tells the interaction manager to stop sending informations about this action.

-As space does not permit to discuss these protocols in more detail, the interested reader is referred to [12], where several alternative coordination protocols, possessing different complexity and particular advantages and disadvantages, are presented and - to avoid the interaction manager to become a bottleneck - generalized to application scenarios involving multiple interaction managers.
-Furthermore, the employment of persistent message queues [1] for the communication between interaction manager and clients as well as recovery strategies of the interaction manager are described.
+In [7], these coordination and subscription protocols as well as several alternative protocols, possessing different complexity and particular advantages and disadvantages, are discussed in more detail.
+Furthermore, to avoid the interaction manager to become a bottleneck in a large system, the protocols are generalized to application scenarios involving multiple interaction managers.
+Finally, the employment of persistent message queues for the communication between interaction managers are described.